Working out at home is an excellent way to get in shape.

-Rooftop Home Gym
+Common Home Gym Setup Questions

 Does a home gym add value to a house?

 A home gym is a great way to add value to your home.
 If you're interested in making your house sell faster, adding a gym is a great way to do that, as it can make your house more attractive to prospective buyers.